LittleBigRefresh/Docs/Docs/topics/discord/how-to-connect.md

 # Server Information

-LittleBigRefresh currently supports LBP1, LBP2, LBP3, LBP Vita, and LBP PSP.
+LittleBigRefresh currently supports LBP1, LBP2, LBP3 (PS3), LBP Vita, and LBP PSP (PSP/Vita).

 Our server URL is `http://lbp.littlebigrefresh.com:2095/lbp`.
 AutoDiscover is required for games other than LBP2.